Witches (Discworld): Overview

 Witch magic is very different from the wizard magic taught in the Unseen University, and consists largely of finding clever and efficient ways to achieve the right results, often without using magic at all to do so.
 In contrast to wizard magic, witch magic relies more on common sense, hard work, and a peculiar brand of psychology known as headology, most commonly employed by Granny Weatherwax, and more commonly used on people.

 Witch magic is less energy-intensive than wizard magic, which means that a witch can technically do more than an equally-powerful wizard.
 Also unlike wizards, witches do not make a big deal of their talents and look down on those who employ showy techniques and appearances.
 Witches unironically acting with melodrama, of which cackling is seen as an early sign, is often an indication of "going to the bad" and becoming a stereotypically wicked witch.

-Another later addition to witch skills, established in Maskerade, but first named in the Aching books, is First Sight—seeing what is really there instead of what one hopes to see, expects to see, or what others see—and Second Thoughts—thinking about the way one is thinking.
+Another later addition to witch skills, established in Maskerade, but first named in the Tiffany Aching books, is First Sight—seeing what is really there instead of what one hopes to see, expects to see, or what others see—and Second Thoughts—thinking about the way one is thinking.

 Though witches rarely use magic, a low-level form of magic employed frequently is a 'shamble', a handmade device or construct used by witches for such uses as detecting or amplifying magic, for protection (like a "curse net"), or for sending out a spell.
 The shamble itself is not seen as having magical properties, being instead something to employ magic through, and can only be made from scratch in the moment it is needed and used only once.
 A shamble, which can consist of any number of things, must contain something living, such as a fresh egg or a small insect.

 Unlike wizard magic, which is taught en masse, witch magic is taught on a one-to-one basis by older witches to apprentices.
 Although magical talent tends to run in families, witches do not teach their daughters, feeling that this would cause a sort of magical inbreeding.

 Discworld Voodoo is considered to be an aspect of witch magic, combined with a sort of do-it-yourself religion, relying heavily on the power of belief.
 The most powerful Discworld voodoo-women can deliberately create moderately powerful gods for a specific purpose.

 Generally speaking, witches are women and wizards are men.
 Despite the opinions of wizards and witches on this subject (that systemization comes easier to men and intuition comes easier to women), there appears to be no reason for this beyond cultural bias.
 There has only ever been one female wizard on the main Discworld continent, as described in the events of Equal Rites.
 The island of Krull on the very Rim of the Disc does not mind female wizards but no one from the Circle Sea would ever admit they exist.